-The technique starts from separating sperm cells from the seminal plasma and cryoprotectant, if used, before artificial insemination procedures like IUI or IVF.
-Below are the three common techniques used to wash the sperm sample.
+Before sperm insemination, it is washed and the technique starts with separating sperm cells from the seminal plasma and cryoprotectant, if used, before artificial insemination procedures like IUI or IVF.
+Ziva Fertility experts use the following three common techniques to wash the sperm sample.

 Basic sperm wash

-In the basic sperm wash process, the sperm sample is mixed with a solution of protein supplements and antibiotics and centrifuged repeatedly.
-Within 40 minutes, the seminal fluid automatically separates from the sperm cells.
+In the basic sperm washing process, the sperm sample is mixed with a solution of protein supplements and antibiotics and centrifuged repeatedly.
+This sperm processing technique takes around 40 minutes to separate the seminal fluid from the sperm cells.

 Density gradient sperm wash

-This is one of the popular techniques, which is also called premium sperm wash.
+This is one of the popular sperm processing techniques, which is also called premium sperm washing.
 In this method, the density gradient centrifugation principle is used to separate the motile sperm.
 The procedure can isolate the sperms with motility of at least 90%, based on the initial semen quality.

 Different concentrations of liquids of varying densities are layered in a test tube from top to bottom in ascending order of density.
 The semen sample is placed on the topmost layer and centrifuged.
 Here the top layer isolates wastage, dead cells, immotile and poor quality sperm.

-The procedure takes around two hours.
+The procedure of sperm insemination takes around two hours.
 Men with certain fertility problems like oligozoospermia (low sperm counts), poorly motile sperm and male-factor infertility are not ideal candidates for the swim-up technique.
 This is because sperm might not be able to swim up into the nutrient medium.